V4Fire/Client/src/components/super/i-static-page/README.md

 ### theme

-A module to manage app themes from the Design System.
+A module for managing application themes.

 ```js
 console.log(this.r.theme.current);
 this.r.theme.current = 'dark';
 ```